Project Management With Client Access

 Turn “Looks Good” Into a Recorded Sign-Off

-Client approval usually lives in email — vague, scattered, and impossible to point back to.
+Client approval usually lives in email, where it's vague, scattered, and impossible to point back to.
 In Thicket you request sign-off on the work itself, and the client makes a clear decision logged with their name and the date.
-The screenshot below is the client's own view — their whole workspace is this one project.
+The screenshot below is the client's own view.
+Their whole workspace is this one project.

 The client's own view, signed in as the client.
-Notice the sidebar: only the one project they were invited to — not the studio's other work — with their approvals and correspondence.
+Note the Client badge in the sidebar.
+They get only the one project they were invited to, not the studio's other work, with their approvals and correspondence.
 Scoping is enforced for real, not staged.

 Why Client Work Punishes Per-Seat Pricing